 Well-behaved dogs are very welcome to visit our events during the daytime, we just ask that they are kept on a lead.
 Support/guide dogs are of course welcome at all times and in all areas.

-We are working with the local council and the community near our venue to make sure our event is a positive experience for everyone.
-We have designed the festival layout to ensure that noise and disruption is limited.
+We work with the local council and the community near our venues to make sure our events are a positive experience for everyone.
 If you have any questions or would like to get in touch you can email us at Neighbours@hiddendoorarts.org.